tripglass/jaipuroxy/README.md

 # Use

 JAIPuR has to be running somewhere.
 Then you can configure your proxy normally: Set the URL and use the endpoint for the provider you need, optionally add query parameters, enter the model name as it used by this provider, and add your API key for this provider.
+You will have to additionally disable "Text Streaming" in the options.

 ![Screenshot of "Edit Proxy Configuration" form on Janitor.AI](readme-assets/jaiproxyconf.png)